Treatment for Colic, Latching, Constipation, Gas and Sleep Difficulties

 When the baby is in a breech or abnormal position for a long period, their bodies may suffer some compression forces already in that position , the birthing process can become even more stressful and traumatic for the unborn baby.

-Also when obstetric instruments like forceps or vacuum are used to facilitate the birthing process, the baby's head may be affected.
+When obstetric instruments like forceps or vacuum are used to facilitate the birthing process, the baby's head may be affected.
 Adding to all of these, the health state of the mother, her emotional state, unborn infants can be influenced by the health and emotions of the mother. if the mother have a difficult pregnancy, baby may be also very irritable and unsettled.

 How flexible and symmetric her pelvis is for labour will influence the whole process.
 If there are history of falls or strains or accidents affecting the pelvis, it will affect how easy or how difficult the process of labour would be.